learn-academy-2021-charlie/week-6-assessment-oddtomas/interview-questions.md

 1. As a developer I make a rails app to manage my to do list
 1. As a developer my app has a List model that has the attributes of title and content
-1. As a developer I can see a page with all my tasks
+1. As a user I can see a page with all my tasks
-1. As a developer I can see individual tasks
+1. As a user I can see individual tasks
-1. As a developer I can add new tasks
+1. As a user I can add new tasks
-1. As a developer I can update my tasks
+1. As a user I can update my tasks
-1. As a developer I can delete the task I have completed
+1. As a user I can delete the task I have completed
-1. As a developer I can make multiple types of lists that have many tasks
+1. As a user I can make multiple types of lists that have many tasks
-1. As a developer each list should have it's own page or container
+1. As a user I can see each list on it's own page or container
-1. As a developer each individual task page should have a way to get back to all of the tasks in that list
+1. As a user each individual task page should have a way to get back to all of the tasks in that list